Even-MW/SanityCodingDemoStart/README.md

 #### Add portable text
 https://www.sanity.io/docs/block-type

 We also added the following code in our **post** schema.
 But we stopped there.
-In this we will add a bit more.
+Now we will add a bit more.

 Start by adding the following: